sumanreddy89/pm-interview-playbook/README.md

 ## About the Author

-Built by **Suman Reddy** — a product manager who went through the PM interview grind and wanted to make structured prep more accessible.
+Built by **Suman Reddy** — a product manager who went through the PM interview grind and wanted to make structured prep more accessible to everyone.

 If you're looking for PM mentoring, interview coaching, or just want to connect, visit **[sumanreddy.me](https://www.sumanreddy.me)**.